 Prior to joining Holland & Knight, Ms. Colligan represented developers, property owners, municipalities, nonprofits, engineers, economists and scientists in New York on issues involving hazardous waste and petroleum spill cost recovery actions, brownfield development, environmental impact review under New York's State Environmental Quality Review Act (SEQRA), water pollution and wetlands, zoning and planning, project siting, alternative energy, municipal law, and real estate transactions.
 Ms. Colligan participated in entity formation, project development, contract negotiation, obtaining project funding sources, and permitting.
 Ms. Colligan second-chaired several trials and hearings, and attended public hearings before local municipal land use boards.

 During law school, Ms. Colligan drafted comments and argued before an administrative law judge of the New York State Public Service Commission regarding water demand.
 Ms. Colligan interned for the Hon.
 Charles Apotheker of the Rockland County Supreme Court of New York.
 In addition, she served as a junior diplomat for the Mission of the Republic of the Marshall Islands to the United Nations, assisting with developing policy and financial mechanisms to address climate change concerns.
-She also interned for the New York City Mayor's Office of Environmental Remediation, the City of Hudson's Corporation Counsel and the City of Hudson.
+She also interned for the New York City Mayor's Office of Environmental Remediation and the City of Hudson's Corporation Counsel.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.